-Researchers at Harvard University have discovered that when hair follicles die due to severe stress, the body’s immune system prepares to attack more of these follicles during future similar events.
+Researchers at Harvard University found that when severe stress kills hair follicles, the body’s immune system becomes primed to attack more follicles during later similar events.

-Scientists have long known that impacts our health, particularly the functioning of the immune system.
-However, the exact mechanisms by which stress can damage various tissues have remained poorly understood.
+Scientists have long known that stress affects our health, particularly the functioning of the immune system.
+However, the exact mechanisms by which stress damages various tissues have remained poorly understood.
 For instance, it was unclear whether an acute stress episode could leave long-term effects.

 Some previous studies hinted that stress not only affects hair follicles immediately but can also have long-lasting impacts.